PiyushBagani15/Computer-Vision/Face-Recognition-using-LBPH/README.md

 - The LBPH is also provided by the OpenCV library.
 The OpenCV library can be used by many programming languages (e.g. C++, Python, Ruby, Matlab).

 # Summary
-- Here I have created a python code that will detect the face of user, if the confidence is more than 85 and user hits enter, it will launch an infrastructure on AWS cloud using Terraform.
+- Here I have created a python code that will detect the face of the user, if the confidence is more than 85 and the user hits enter, it will launch infrastructure on AWS cloud using Terraform.
-- Meanwhile the photo of the user will be clicked and as soon as the infrastrucer is deployed it send an email the owner who has launched the infrastructure.
+- Meanwhile, the photo of the user will be clicked, and as soon as the infrastructure is deployed it send an email to the owner who has launched the infrastructure.